 Their work doesn’t finish once the wish is granted, not even when the child goes back home from the hospital or their long term commitment expires.
 Sometimes they intervene again into family life years after the first meeting.

 One of the most impactful stories we have here is about Luis.
 He was a big FC Porto fan.
 We took to his place a group of supporters, they proved very developed social awareness.
 It was a magical day.
 Luis was one of our first children, we didn’t have the long term impact thing yet.
 But 2 years ago we had to act again.
-He had a cancer, he managed to get better but then he had a relapse.
+He had cancer, he managed to get better but then he had a relapse.
 He had two brothers.
 When we first met this family, the oldest one got arrested and had to present himself at the police station every day.
 The younger sibling had cognition problems.
 Both parents were unemployed.
 And that time they were pushed away from home, they didn’t have any place to live.
 We decided to do something.
 For about one month all organizations stopped just to help this family.
-We found another house near the house they had, we found a company to pay the rent for 1 year and in Continente, a big supermarket chain, we manage to get food for half a year.
-We sent them for a weekend in a hotel with spa - they never entered a hotel before -.
+We found another house near the house they had, we found a company to pay the rent for 1 year and in Continente, a big supermarket chain, we managed to get food for half a year.
+We sent them for a weekend in a hotel with a spa - they never entered a hotel before -.
 We had 48 hours to rebuild the house.
-During that time we destroyed the walls, we built them again, we painted it, we had an artist who put nice graffiti in Luis room, we created a garden, which Marta, his sister, likes.
+During that time we destroyed the walls, we built them again, we painted it, we had an artist who put nice graffiti in Luis' room, we created a garden, which Marta, his sister, likes.
 Every little detail in the house was designed as they liked it, colors, graffiti, they had food.It was near Christmas, cherry on top – a beautiful Christmas dinner.
 Everything done in 48 hours.
 They came from the hotel and their faces when they saw the house...
 You know you make a change in somebody’s life.